 In this context, each measuring instrument plays a specific role in ensuring efficient and safe production.

 Pressure measurement is essential to control the pressure inside reactors, ensuring optimum conditions for chemical reactions and overall process safety.
-Temperature measurement is also crucial, enabling the temperature in the reactor to be monitored and regulated, as reforming requires high temperatures to be efficient, directly influencing the performance and longevity of the equipment.
+Temperature measurement is essential to monitor and regulate the temperature inside the reactor, as reforming requires high temperatures to be efficient, directly influencing the performance and longevity of the equipment.

 Flow measurement plays an indispensable role in regulating the supply of steam and hydrocarbons to the reactor, ensuring that the necessary chemical reactions are maintained and that hydrogen is continuously produced.Gas analysis is also used to examine the composition of the gases produced, verifying the effective conversion of hydrocarbons into hydrogen and detecting impurities or by-products, such as carbon monoxide, which could compromise gas quality.